asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "Vlad completed an MEng in Electronic and Computer Engineering at the University of York before working as a graduate software developer.<br/>In February 2020 he returned to York on a GCRF-funded RA position (predominantly within the Mason lab) which included transcriptomic clustering from low <i>n</i>, high feature datasets and development of an RNAseq visualisation tool.
 He began a 3-year inter-disciplinary PhD at York in October 2020, and is working on methods to incorporate multiple sequencing data types to improve clinical utility of sequencing-derived bladder cancer subtypes."
 %}

+<span style="font-size:1.1em;">Richard Gawne</span> *Bioinformatician*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/RichardGawne.jpg"
+	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
+His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
+Richard returned to York to join the Mason Lab in October 2021 and will provide bioinformatics support to the group and the wider Jack Birch Unit."
+%}

+<span style="font-size:1.1em;">Charlotte Tunnicliffe</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/CharlotteTunnicliffe.jpeg"
+	content = "Charlotte is a final year integrated masters student at The University of York.
+She is particularly interested in the genetic links to disease and how big data analysis can be used to study this, and is hoping to pursue a career in this area.
+Charlotte started her project in the Mason Lab in September 2021, working on the bladder cancer cohort of the 100K."
+%}

+<span style="font-size:1.1em;">Eleanor Woodward</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/EleanorWoodward.jpg"
+	content = "Eleanor began her Integrated Masters project in the Mason Lab in September 2021, working on the bladder cancer cohort of the 100,000 genomes project.
+During the course of her studies, Eleanor has become particularly interested in bioinformatics and genomics and hopes to pursue a career in the field post graduation."
+%}

 <br/>
 <span style="font-size:1.3em;">**Past lab members**</span><br/>